This post is written by Erin McKeeby, General Manager for SendinBlue marketing platform in the United States.

 Before you start creating graphics, you need to remember that email graphics are just one piece of a larger design.
 Sure, you want to have the perfect graphics to drive engagement, but you can’t forget about all of the other elements that make an email great.
 If you’ve never designed an email before, here’s a list of the basic elements that all of your emails should include:

 As is the case with any form of marketing, effective email marketing requires thorough planning from the beginning.
-Always plan your email design with your marketing goals in mind to ensure that all of the components you include will work together to drive readers to take a desired action.
+Always plan your email design with your marketing goals in mind to ensure that all of the components you include will work together to drive readers to take the desired action.
 Whether that action is purchasing a product, reading an article, registering for an event, making a donation, or signing up for a free trial, your email design should be geared towards getting that particular conversion from start to finish.

 Stage 2 – Working with a Designer